Helena Helmersson: Early life

-Helmersson was born in Skellefteå in the north of Sweden along with her parents and two sisters.
+Helmersson was born in Skellefteå in the north of Sweden, where she lived with her parents and two sisters.
 She graduated with a master's degree in international business administration from the Umeå School of Business and Economics in 1997.

 Career

-Helmersson joined joined H&M in 1997.
+Helmersson joined H&M in 1997.
 She became a section manager in the buying office before she went to Dhaka, Bangladesh in 2007 where she was H&M's production manager.
 After a further period serving as their department manager for underwear production in Hong Kong.

 In 2010 when she returned to Stockholm to be manager for social responsibility and supply.
 Helmersson's responsibilities covered the improvement of the social and environmental sustainability of supply, contributing to H&M's sustainability strategy which was initially implemented in the 1990s.

 She was appointed CEO of H&M on 30 January 2020.
-During her tenure H&M faced financial challenges due to the COVID pandemic and losses from disinvesting in Russia as a result of the Russo-Ukrainian war as well as global supply chain difficulties and costs.
+During her tenure H&M faced financial challenges due to the COVID pandemic, the 2021 Xinjiang cotton boycott and losses from disinvesting in Russia as a result of the Russo-Ukrainian war as well as global supply chain difficulties and costs.

 On 31 January 2024, it was announced that Helmersson would be replaced as CEO of H&M by Daniel Ervér.

 […]it has been very demanding at times for me personally and I now feel that it is time to leave the CEO role, which of course has not been an easy decision.